GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 Today, however... with the puzzle of Misa-nee's past right in front of me.
 Even with most of it assembled, even with its image almost obvious—even so, I felt the most important parts were still missing.

-<div class="text-italic">“...the day of the solar eclipse.
+<div class="text-italic-quoted">“...the day of the solar eclipse.
 When it all began...”</div>

 Back then... one of those parts, whichever it was.
 It must have changed her.
 Irrevocably shaping another person.
 Ultimately causing hopes to flourish, and dreams to rise.